land-use-trade-offs/luto-2.0/README.md

 # Documentation #
 Documentation, including instructions on how to set up and run LUTO 2.0, can be found at [docs/luto2-overview.pdf](docs/luto2-overview.pdf).

+LUTO 2.0 comes with a full diagram to illustrate its data preparation, workflow and code logics.
+The diagram link can be found in [this link](https://www.figma.com/file/7MXDM7vcXRhbUP1Egyt8FM/01_understand-the-input-data?type=whiteboard&node-id=0%3A1&t=JTSMHRDP5K2Cy6yl-1).

 # Copyright #
 Copyright 2021 Fjalar J. de Haan and Brett A. Bryan, Deakin University.